 Raven Brooks (@ravenb / Facebook) is the executive director of Netroots Foundation and Netroots Nation.
 He’s led the growth of Netroots Nation from a volunteer run effort to the country’s premier progressive gathering, added an international component and expanded the programming to include infrastructure and capacity-building programs.
-He lives in San Francisco and is an avid cyclist, hiker and outdoor enthusiast.
+He lives in San Francisco and is an avid runner, cyclist, hiker and outdoor enthusiast.

 Carolyn Dulchinos is the team’s development associate.
 Previously she was an attorney in Washington, D.C., with a practice focused on campaign finance and government ethics.
 In the 1990s, she took a job as legislative representative for the Boulder County Commissioners.
 She’s now a community activist involved in land use and environmental issues, as well as immigration policy.
 In her spare time, Carolyn volunteers in the vet clinic of the Humane Society of Boulder Valley and drives her two teenagers various places.